TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 10.md

 Low yield isotopes for neutron decay
 	High energy looks like exp decay
 	Any neutron is dangerous
-Electron capture -> not too significant
+- Electron capture -> not too significant though produces lots of different things and has Q value

 Can talk about removing user cuts loosing some data Could use FLUKA in future to get more accurate data

-Viva, first question: tell us what you have done 5 min
+- Viva, first question: tell us what you have done 5 min